-Selecting a very high DRAM frequency may cause the system to become unstable!
-If this happens, revert to the default setting.
+- Selecting a very high DRAM frequency may cause the system to become unstable!
+If this happens, revert to the default setting. - DDR3-667 help: DRAM frequency lower than 800 MHz may cause system boot failure due to spec violation.

 4.4.5 DRAM Command Rate [Auto]